Satish K. Tripathi: Civic and professional involvement

 A leader in the national higher education community, Tripathi is co-chair of the Association of American Universities (AAU) Task Force on Expanding U.S.-India University Partnerships.
 Tripathi serves on the College Football Playoff Board of Managers and has served as chair of the Mid-American Conference Council of Presidents as well as on the boards of the NCAA Division I and NCAA Board of Governors.
 The former chair of Internet2, Tripathi currently serves as the president/chancellor representative.
 In addition, he has served on the boards of the Association of American Universities, the Association of Public and Land-Grant Universities, the Council for Higher Education Accreditation and as a member of the Reimagine NY Commission.
 In 2011, Tripathi was appointed the inaugural co-chair of the Western New York Regional Economic Development Council, a position he held until 2017.
 Further, Tripathi was elected to the American Academy of Arts and Sciences in 2024 and is also a fellow of the Institute of Electrical and Electronics Engineers (IEEE) for advancing the state of the art in computer and network systems analysis and for excellence in technical and educational leadership, as well as a fellow to the American Association for the Advancement of Science.
+He was also named a 2012 Great Immigrant Honoree by the Andrew Carnegie Foundation, recognizing naturalized citizens who are leaders across academia, the arts, business, medicine, sports, science, technology, engineering, and math.